1S-DAug: One-Shot Data Augmentation for Robust Few-Shot Generalization

 \section{Limitations and Future Work}

-Our approach has two main implementation limitations. \emph{First}, the augmentation introduces inference overhead (See Appendix~\ref{sec:efficiency}).
-Reducing computational cost (e.g., via lighter generative backbones or faster denoising schedules) is useful, but the overhead can automatically attenuate as computation infrastructure develops. \emph{Second}, we use the Stable-Diffusion-v1.5 generator \cite{stable-diffusion-v1-5}), where we partially go beyond the FSL training data split.
-The FSL training splits are generally not enough to train a good-performing stable diffusion model.
-However, it is still meaningful to explore how the standard pretrained models can help with FSL, as they become more and more mature and popular.
-Therefore, choosing the pretrained model is natural in both the real-world and research set-up.
-Also, we freeze all pretrained models and do not fine-tune on the test set.
-Importantly, our main contribution is not the specific implementation, but the algorithm design that scales with computation development.
+The augmentation introduces inference overhead (See Appendix~\ref{sec:efficiency}).
+Reducing computational cost (e.g., via lighter generative backbones or faster denoising schedules) is useful, but the overhead can automatically attenuate as computation infrastructure develops.
+Overall, our main contribution is not the specific implementation, but the algorithm design that scales with computation development.